xdtdaniel/CLAEdocs/docs/source/index.rst

 Welcome to CLAE's documentation!
 ===================================

-Please view the project at GitHub `CLAE <https://github.com/xdtdaniel/SequenceExtractionAndConsensusFinding>`_
+Please view the project at GitHub `CLAE <https://github.com/xdtdaniel/CLAE>`_

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to do :ref:`installation` the project.

 .. note::

-   This project is under active development.

 Contents
 --------